yanmingcao/urlsummary/README.md

 # URLSummary

-Experiment to summarize in Simplifed Chinese from an arbitrary web url
+Experiment to summarize the content in Simplifed Chinese from an arbitrary web url by calling ChatGPT.

+Your OpenAI API Key should be stored in a "openaiapikey.txt" file at the same folder as the urlsummary.py file.

 Usage:

     python urlsummary.py <url>

 ## DISCLAIMER: INFORMATIONAL AND EXPERIMENTATION PURPOSES ONLY